Aslaan001/CIS_Problems/Luna’s Cookie Heist/problem.md

 #### Explanation

-- There are 5 jars and 5 hours.
+- Jar 1: 30 cookies → 1 hour
+- Jar 2: 11 cookies → 1 hour
+- Jar 3: 23 cookies → 1 hour
+- Jar 4: 4 cookies  → 1 hour
+- Jar 5: 20 cookies → 1 hour

+Total hours = 1 + 1 + 1 + 1 + 1 = 5 hours, which matches the allowed time `h = 5`.
-- To finish all jars in `h = 5` hours, Luna must take all cookies from each jar in 1 hour.
+To finish all jars within 5 hours, Luna must take all cookies from each jar in 1 hour.
-- Therefore, the collection speed must be equal to the largest jar, which is `30`.
+Therefore, the minimum collection speed is equal to the largest jar, which is `30`.

 ## Input Format